alexandrainst/danlp/README.md

 We do also recommend to check out this awesome [list](https://github.com/fnielsen/awesome-danish) of Danish NLP stuff from Finn Årup Nielsen.

 ## Datasets
-The number of datasets in the Danish is limited.
+The number of datasets in the Danish language is limited.
 The DaNLP repository provides an overview of the available Danish datasets that can be used for commercial purposes.

 The DaNLP package allows you to download and preprocess datasets.
-You can read about the datasets [here](/docs/docs/datasets.md).
+You can read about the datasets [here](https://danlp-alexandra.readthedocs.io/en/latest/docs/datasets.html).

 ## Examples
 You will find examples and tutorials [here](/examples) that shows how to use NLP in Danish.
 This project keeps a Danish written [blog](https://medium.com/danlp) on medium where we write about Danish NLP, and in time we will also provide some real cases of how NLP is applied in Danish companies.